jckmrrssy/Drink-Order/README.md

 # Drink-Order

-Application with the intention of helping bar managers quickly and accurately price out drinks when creating new cocktail menus.
+Full-stack application with the intention of helping bar managers quickly and accurately price out drinks when creating new cocktail menus.

 ## Getting Started